THE LONG BIOG

 ‘Muratare’, male circumcision 2006

-I found myself waiting in Heathrow, to join with the photographer, Tony.
-Who, it emerged, was actually Toni.
-Toni Greaves, to whom I owe my life and much more.
+I found myself waiting in Heathrow, to join with the photographer Toni Greaves, to whom I owe my life and much more.

-We arrived in Nairobi and were met by a pack of men who bundled us into a white van, thankfully they were the real deal, not kidnappers.
+We arrived in Nairobi airport and were met by a pack of men who bundled us into a white van.
 We drove out of the artificially lit city, towards the emerging dawn beauty.
 Out into the bright sun, into the glare and onwards into the desert.
 For two days we joined with the wonderful red soil of Kenya.
 We chatted, laughed and exchanged experiences as it emerged many of the elders could speak English, and Richard, who spoke very good English, would be our translator.
 Both Toni and I felt better.
 We were to overnight in the last ramshackle hotel in the middle of nowhere.
 The next day we would be driven the last three hours of our journey to live in the ceremonial village.
 We arrived in plumes of dust, surrounded by wildly chattering and screaming youngsters, cautious and inquisitive women, and serious faced men.
 The men led us into the elders’ fire, a circle of chairs and off cut trees boundarying a fire never to be allowed to exhaust itself.
-The elders circle was packed with humanity, cows, dogs, cats, even more people and children pressed themselves against the invisible glass divide to the outside world.
+The elders circle was packed with humanity, cows, dogs, cats, even more people and children watching from outside the circle.
 Anticipation and nervous energy were present, it was as if everyone and everything knew something significant was about to happen.

 We were welcomed by one of the elders, and despite the obvious gravitas which he wore and transmitted, other elders cut across him, interjecting.
 We asked Richard, to explain, as it was obvious something was wrong.
 Richard blushed, he said he was very sorry, but some of the elders were arguing.
 ‘What are they arguing about?’
 I enquired.
 Richard, head down, quietly spoke.
 ‘The elders are saying you are not welcome.
 You don’t have permission to be here…they want you to go back home.’
 The disagreements continued, and it become obvious there were other worries.
 ‘Who are you going to show the film to?’
 ‘What is your interest in our people?’
 I realised in the first minutes of our arrival all my worst fears about the trip were now made concrete.
 The Charity had only informed a few individuals, the village as whole didn’t know about the film, they didn’t know us, and as far they knew we were going to exploit them.